 (Make sure the Jetpack plugin is connected to your WordPress.com account)

-Next, activate a feature called Publicize …
+Next, activate the Publicize feature …

-(Activate the Publicize feature on Jetpack)
+(Activate the Publicize feature)

 The Publicize feature adds a new section to your Publish box …